arcalot/arcaflow-plugin-pcp/README.md

 ### Post-Processing Only

-The `post-process` plugin step can be run independently to convert an existing PCP archive file into the same structured format that the main `start-pcp` plugin step provides.
-You will need to provde the path to the existing archive file as the `archive_path` input to the `post-process` step.
-When the plugin is run in a container, you will need to bind-mount the archive file path to the container so that the path is available for processing, and the `archive_path` will be in the context of the container namespace.
-For example:
+The `post-process` plugin step can be run independently to convert an existing PCP archive file into the same structured format that the main `run-pcp` plugin step provides.
+In order to make the archive file available to the plugin when it is run in a container, you will need to bind-mount the archive file path to the container and specify the `archive_path` in the context of the container namespace.
+For example, to post-process an archive in `/example/local_pcp_archive/pmlogger-out` use the following
+command:

 ```
 podman run -i --rm -v /example/local_pcp_archive/:/pcp_archive/:Z \
-arcaflow-plugin-pcp -s post-process -f - << EOF
+arcaflow-plugin-pcp -s post-process -f - <<< "archive_path: /pcp_archive/pmlogger-out"
-archive_path: /pcp_archive/pmlogger-out
-EOF
 ```

 ## Container Privileged Mode